Iodine

 Iodine (in the form of seaweed) has been an important medical treatment for over a thousand years, It was used in thyroid disorders (by Hippocrates), but also used in breast diseases, infections and many other conditions.
 But then in the 1950s a shadow fell over iodine as research showed it to be toxic to rats.
 This study was repeated in 2005 by Dr Guy Abraham who found the conclusions to be wrong.
 He found basic errors in the original research.
 Dr Abraham was joined by two other extraordinary physicians, Dr David Brownstein and Dr Jorge Flechas who produced a body of evidence about iodine which challenged conventional views.
 They publicised this but this led to little change.
 The internet turned this on its head.
 Internet groups and forums hearing about the impressive results of iodine started using iodine at high doses, following the example of these doctors – typically 50mg daily but sometimes 200 mg daily.
 Sceptics claimed these doses could be fatal.
 But experience showed the opposite.
 These three doctors treated over 4000 patients using the iodine supplementation protocol which starts with 50mg iodine often with spectacular results.

 Iodine had come of age and just when needed.
 The reason this information was so important was bromides and fluorides.
-Bromides, found in flame-retardants and personal care products has been found in the bodies of everyone, even in breast milk.
+Bromides, found in flame-retardants and personal care products have been found in the bodies of everyone, even in breast milk.
 These displace iodine, stopping it from working properly.
 Flouride from toothpaste and teflon pans was having similar effects.
 Many drugs contain fluorides and bromides.
-Breast, ovarian and thyroid disorders were increasing alarmingly.
-This poisoning by bromides and flourides but only if we have enough iodine on board – and few of us do.
+During this time, breast, ovarian and thyroid disorders were increasing alarmingly.
+This poisoning by bromides and flourides can be eased or reversed by having enough iodine on board – and few of us do.

 I will give some examples of its use.